-Appendicitis is a condition in which the appendix becomes inflamed.
-The appendix is a small pouch-like section of the large intestine with an unknown function.
+Appendicitis is a condition in which your appendix gets inflamed.
+The appendix is a small pouch attached to the large intestine.

 - Nausea and vomiting

 Your health care provider may suspect appendicitis based on the symptoms you describe.

 If you have appendicitis, your pain will increase when your lower right belly area is pressed.